 So, what exactly does a household manager do, and how do you know if hiring one is right for you?
 Let’s take a closer look.

-A household manager is a professional who is responsible for the overall operation and organization of a home.
+The house manager role is a professional position responsible for the overall operation and organization of a home.
 They can take on high-level administrative and logistical duties as well as plain old daily tasks ensuring that everything runs smoothly so you can focus on what matters most, whether that is spending time with your family, having more time to focus on your career, or taking on that hobby you have been wanting to do.

 We also like to describe them as a second pair of hands, a third parent OR just another caring human who is invested in the well-being of your family.